Skip to content

 4.

-The Finnish Social Enterprise Committee, which has the necessary expertise for the task, processes the applications for the right to use the mark, grants the right to use the mark and addresses disputes.
+The Finnish Social Enterprise Committee, which has the necessary expertise for the task, processes the applications, grants the right to use the mark and addresses disputes.
 The Committee shall have quorum if at least its Chair or Vice Chair and at least two members are present at the meeting.

 5.